ginger51011/pandoras_pot/README.md

 ## Summary
 Inspired by [HellPot](https://github.com/yunginnanet/HellPot), `pandoras_pot`
-aims to bring even more misery on unruly web crawlers that doesn't respect your `robots.txt`.
+aims to bring even more misery on unruly web crawlers that don't respect your `robots.txt`.

 The goal with `pandoras_pot` is to have maximum data output, while not using up